Pearson Edexcel Remote Invigilation Service for Schools

 A parent or guardian must be available to students throughout the course of their examinations taken via remote invigilation.
 They may assist with the set-up and submission stages, but must exit the room during the live examination.
 They should please remain within earshot in case students need to call them for assistance.

-The responsible adult will be required to sign a declaration to confirm that they understand and accept our Terms of Use and will assist in upholding the JCQ Instructions for the Conduct of Examinations (ICE).
+The responsible adult will be required to sign a declaration to confirm that they understand and accept our Terms of Use and will assist in upholding the JCQ Instructions for conducting examinations (ICE).

 The Remote Invigilation Service Handbook provides step-by-step guidance through the remote invigilation exam process, which includes: